emkey1/AOK-Filesystem-Tools/README.md

 ## Recent changes

+If /iCloud is not mounted, there will be a question if it is desired to mount it right at the start of the install

+-s (select distro) builds should be built on iSH/Linux (x86) This way the boot image can be prepared, with whiptail being installed and will boot straight into the Distro selection prompt.
+If built on other devices, the resulting image will have to first install newt, before offering the prompt.

 It is assumed this is cloned into /opt/AOK

 This makes deploys much easier since this location can be assumed,